sumotoy/RA8875/README.md

 Please note that there's a couple of fragments from the Adafruit_RA8875 that I've use to test some basic functionalities but it's 100% stealed from the RAiO application note, not at surprise, it has been writed for starting point, so in that case it's quite difficult talk about copyrights!
 As always, thanks to Lady Ada and his team to provide some code for developers, a good start point but unlikely I was very surprised of how bad coded was their library, wrong timings, weird initialization, completely useless include of Adafruit_GFX_library (used only for the Print command!!!), they missed and misplaced a lot of stuff sign that they read just an early datasheet that has many errors...and MANY features missed!<br>This chip needs a careful reading of his datasheet, it has tons of commands and many timing issues so I spent a lot of my free time hours around this.

-This library will work with the Adafruit board but was mainly maded for the many TFT displays from china makers that use this chip, some are quite good and cheap, like the EastRising at buydisplay.com, much cheaper than adafruit.
-I'm not related to EastRising or BuyDisplay, in any way but I appreciate that I don't have to spend a little fortune for a 2 US $ chip on a board that use the same circuit of the application note plus a level converter.<br>
+This library will work with the Adafruit board but was mainly coded for the many TFT displays from china makers that use this chip, some are quite good and cheap, like the EastRising from buydisplay.com, much cheaper than adafruit.
+I'm not related to EastRising or BuyDisplay, in any way, but I appreciate that I don't have to spend a little fortune for a 2 US $ chip on a board that use the same circuit of the application note plus a level converter.<br>

 ### PLEASE, READ THIS
-Until I reached a stable beta (around version 0.9) it's normal that something doesn't go in the right way!
+Until I reached a stable beta (around version 0.9) it's normal that something doesn't work as expected!
-At this time I'm also redesign the entire library so many functions change name, parameters or disappear, it's not safe to use in an project!!!!
-If you help me testing it's always a great idea, I'm actually working with Teensy3 and buyDisplay version of the TFT (not the adafruit) but plan to switch between MCU's around version 0.8 when function names and overall structure will be fixed.
+At this time I'm also redesign the entire library so functions can change name, parameters or disappear, it's not a good idea to use in an project at that stage!!!!
+Help me by testing it would be great, I'm actually working with Teensy3 and buyDisplay version of the TFT (not the adafruit) so Im not sure about compatibility with other MCU.
 Thanks for your attention....

 ####  The goals...